 On occasion, I have

-questioned the abilities of weather reporters in Vancouver, Washington.
+questioned the abilities of weather reporters in Vancouver, Washington and other cities.
 Checking

-the hourly weather, the forecast calls for 0 percent chance of rain.
-However, when I look out my window, droplets
+the hourly weather for Rome, the forecast calls for 0 percent chance of rain.
+However, when I look out my hotel room window, droplets

 On August 30, 2016, I concluded that weather reporters in Rome definitely attended the same educational facility as those from Washington.